Cannabis & the Endocrine System

 The endocrine system properly maintains the production and release of hormones that regulate growth.

-Healthy organs and hundreds of biologic reaction in the human body heavily depend on how well our endocrine system is functioning.
+Healthy organs and hundreds of biologic reactions in the human body heavily depend on how well our endocrine system is functioning.
 Its purpose is to keep the body synchronized and functioning optimally.
 Hormones excite the body into action and a disruption of hormone levels means a disrupted life.
 The endocrine system properly maintains the production and release of hormones that regulate growth, energy, metabolism, sexual function, sleep, and mood.
 Having imbalanced hormones or organs that fail to respond to these hormones greatly impacts our overall health, especially in the long-term, so finding out how cannabis can play a role in this system is vital in knowing how it can improve or decrease our quality of life.

-Data analysis has found that cannabis users are more likely to have normal levels of thyroid stimulation hormone produced by the pituitary gland compared to non-users that are seemingly more prone to either have too much or too little.
+Data analysis has found that cannabis users are more likely to have normal levels of thyroid stimulating hormone produced by the pituitary gland compared to non-users that are seemingly more prone to either have too much or too little.
 More studies are still needed to investigate the plant’s effects on an over or under active thyroid gland to draw any real conclusions.

-A study done at Harvard Medical School found that cannabis consumers consistently had lower fasting insulin levels as well as reduced insulin resistance.
+A study done at Harvard Medical School found that consumers consistently had lower fasting insulin levels as well as reduced insulin resistance.
 Subsequently, research done by Michigan State University, that collected data from eight other studies, indicated that cannabis consumers tend to have a 30% reduction in diabetes risk.
 This could prove extremely insightful and possibly lead to new medical treatments involving cannabis for diabetes.
 However, more studies must take place before we can understand the proper means of treating diabetic patients with cannabis.